 Connecting to a hosted spam filtering service takes just a few minutes and involves redirecting the mail exchange (MX) record to the service provider’s filtering service.
-Thereafter, the filtering process is conducted in the cloud, software updates are undertaken by the service provider, and the only configuration required is to meet the business´s monitoring and reporting requirements.
+After that, the filtering process is conducted in the cloud, the service provider undertakes software updates, and the only configuration required is to meet the business´s monitoring and reporting requirements.

-Typically, a hosted spam filtering service integrates with LDAP and Active Directory so email filtering policies can be applied with the click of a mouse do different user groups and departments.
-Thereafter, new policies can be applied – or existing policies adjusted – via a web-based portal through which spam filtering controls are managed for the entire organization without the need for any per-device agents.
+Typically, a hosted spam filtering service integrates with LDAP and Active Directory, so email filtering policies can be applied with the click of a mouse to different user groups and departments.
+After that, new approaches can be used – or existing policies adjusted – via a web-based portal through which spam filtering controls are managed for the entire organization without needing any per-device agents.

-From the web-based portal, administrators can whitelist approved senders, apply “acceptable spam thresholds”, monitor real-time activity on the mail server, and schedule activity and quarantine reports.
+From the web-based portal, administrators can allow approved senders, apply “acceptable spam thresholds,” monitor real-time activity on the mail server, and schedule activity and quarantine reports.
 Administrators can also connect with their service providers via the web-based portal so a secure channel can be created for troubleshooting any issues with the hosted spam filtering service.

 Features an Antispam Cloud Filter Should Include

-Many of the mechanisms an cloud antispam filter should include to achieve effective filtering have already been mentioned above (Domain Name Server Blackhole Lists, Sender Policy Frameworks, etc.).
+Many mechanisms a cloud antispam filter should include to achieve effective filtering have been mentioned above (Domain Name Server Blackhole Lists, Sender Policy Frameworks, etc.).
 However, there are other important considerations when choosing an antispam cloud filter or other email filtering solution.

 Versatility and Ease of Use

-Adequately managing the volume of email arriving in a large business can be problematic without a versatile and easy to use solution.
-A cloud spam filter should therefore have granular controls and be easy to use.
-For example, a business may wish to apply a higher acceptable spam threshold for its finance team than its sales team, so as not to block sales inquiries while ensuring maximum protection for the finance department which is often extensively targeted by cybercriminals.
+Adequately managing the volume of email arriving in a large business can be problematic without a versatile and easy-to-use solution.
+A cloud spam filter should have granular controls and be easy to use.
+For example, a company may wish to apply a higher acceptable spam threshold for its finance team than its sales team so as not to block sales inquiries while ensuring maximum protection for the finance department, which is often extensively targeted by cybercriminals.

-Most businesses will already be protecting their networks with antivirus software; but the benefit of including antivirus software in an antispam cloud filter is that viruses can be caught and blocked at source, rather than with a retrospective virus scan – by which time damage may already have been caused.
-As with the filtering process, the virus scanning process is conducted in the cloud to avoid draining the resources of on-premises CPUs.
+Most businesses will already be protecting their networks with antivirus software.
+Still, the benefit of including antivirus software in an antispam cloud filter is that viruses can be caught and blocked at source, rather than with a retrospective virus scan – by which time damage may already have been caused.
+As with the filtering process, virus scanning is conducted in the cloud to avoid draining the resources of on-premises CPUs.
 Solutions that include dual anti-virus engines offer greater protection as they maximize the chance of detecting known malware.
-Sandboxing is also important for detecting new (0day) malware threats that have yet to have their signatures added to the virus definition lists used by AV engines.
+Sandboxing is also essential for detecting new (0day) malware threats that have yet to have their signatures added to the virus definition lists used by AV engines.

-Outbound scanning is an important feature as it identifies spam, malware, and phishing attacks send by malicious insiders and through compromised mailboxes.
+Outbound scanning is an essential feature as it identifies spam, malware, and phishing attacks sent by malicious insiders and through compromised mailboxes.
 Outbound scanning is one of the ways that successful phishing attacks are detected, allowing swift action to be taken to remediate the attack.
-If outbound mail is identified by other spam filters as having a high spam score, it can harm a business’s reputation.
+If other spam filters identify outbound mail as having a high spam score, it can harm a business’s reputation.

-SpamTitan Cloud is a dynamic cloud based anti spam service that incorporates all the filtering techniques required to achieve effective filtering.
-Our cloud based anti spam service has a verifiable spam detection rate of 99.97% – with a low false positive rate of only 0.03% – and, using dual antivirus engines provided by Bitdefender and ClamAV, a verifiable malware detection rate of 100%, with all email filtering in the cloud.
+SpamTitan Cloud is a dynamic cloud-based anti-spam service that incorporates all the techniques required for effective filtering.
+Our cloud-based anti-spam service has a verifiable spam detection rate of 99.97% – with a low false positive rate of only 0.03% – and, using dual antivirus engines provided by Bitdefender and ClamAV, a verifiable malware detection rate of 100%, with all email filtering in the cloud.

-Having developed email and web security solutions since 1999, we are aware of the importance of versatility and ease of use.
-Therefore our cloud based anti spam service has been deliberately designed to make the application and adjustment of email filtering policies as straightforward as possible.
-It is also possible to customize our suite of reporting options to get the data you want, when you want it, and to automate reports and alerts.
+Having developed email and web security solutions since 1999, we know the importance of versatility and ease of use.
+Therefore, our cloud-based anti-spam service has been deliberately designed to make the application and adjustment of email filtering policies as straightforward as possible.
+It is also possible to customize our suite of reporting options to get the data you want when you want it and to automate reports and alerts.

-We are also aware of the importance of protecting a business´s IP reputation, so outbound scanning is included in our cloud based spam filtering service as a standard, rather than offered as a premium add-on service live many cloud anti spam services.
-We offer a competitive range of subscription and pay-as-you-go options, with no added extras or premiums to worry about.
-The pricing policy is totally transparent so you will not have any nasty surprises, and licenses can be adjusted up and down easily.
-You can find out exactly how much the full SpamTitan Cloud hosted spam filtering service will cost by visiting our “Instant Quote Calculator”.
+We are also aware of the importance of protecting a business´s IP reputation, so outbound scanning is included in our cloud-based spam filtering service as a standard rather than offered as a premium add-on service for many cloud anti-spam services.
+We offer a competitive range of subscription and pay-as-you-go options with no added extras or premiums to worry about.
+The pricing policy is transparent, so you will not have any nasty surprises, and licenses can be adjusted up and down easily.
+You can learn precisely how much the entire SpamTitan Cloud-hosted spam filtering service will cost by visiting our “Instant Quote Calculator.”

 Our Hosted Spam Service for MSPs and Resellers

 Our hosted spam service is not only an effective filtering solution for businesses.
-SpamTitan Cloud supports an unlimited number of users and domains, and it is a fully multi-tenant solution making it an ideal option for Managed Service Providers (MSPs) and resellers.
-MSP-friendly features include supplying the solution as a white label to allow MSP to add their own branding and a full suite of APIs to incorporate the solution into back-office management systems.
+SpamTitan Cloud supports an unlimited number of users and domains, and it is a fully multi-tenant solution, making it an ideal option for Managed Service Providers (MSPs) and resellers.
+MSP-friendly features include supplying the solution as a white label to allow MSPs to add their branding and a full suite of APIs to incorporate the solution into back-office management systems.

-SpamTitan Cloud can easily be incorporated into an MSP’s service stack and offered as a stand along solution or as part of a security package.
+SpamTitan Cloud can easily be incorporated into an MSP’s service stack and offered as a stand-alone solution or as part of a security package.
 With SpamTitan Cloud…

 - No end-user software installations are required.